krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 We can easily match ```allocationSize = 5242896``` with the object size from the GC logs, so using that technique we can find and eliminate humongous allocations.
-Actually, you can filter the allocation JFR result file with objects that size is larger or equal to half of our G1 region size.
-All of these are humongous allocations.
+Actually, you can filter the allocation JFR file for objects with a size larger or equal to half of our G1 region size.
+All of these allocations are humongous allocations.

 ### Allocation - live objects
 {: #alloc-live }

-Let's use such a definition for a purpose of this article:
+Now on to memory leaks, which form the reason for tracking live object allocations:

 > A memory leak occurs when a _Garbage Collector_ cannot collect Objects that are no longer needed by the Java application.

-A heap memory leak is only one kind of problem that may occur on Java heap.
-The top three kinds are:
-* **a memory leak** - the definition above
+Memory leaks are one of the most common problems related to Java heaps, the other are

-* **not enough space on a heap** - sometimes Java application may work fine on a heap it has, but there is a possibility to run a part of an application that needs more heap than **-Xmx** - it is not a memory leak
+* **not enough space on a heap** - sometimes a Java application may work fine with the heap it has, but there is the possibility to run a part of the application that needs more heap than specified via **-Xmx**
-* **gray area between** - these are cases when we allocate memory indefinitely, but our application needs these Objects
+* **gray area between** - these are cases when we allocate memory indefinitely, but our application needs these objects

 How can we detect memory leaks?
-At the end of each _GC cycle_ you can find such an entry in GC logs at _info_ level:
+The GC emits the following kind of entry at the end of each _GC cycle_ into the GC logs at _info_ level:

 ```
 GC(11536) Pause Young (Normal) (G1 Evacuation Pause) 6746M->2016M(8192M) 40.514ms